uah-soa/p2-2025-2026-dianatorrico/README.md

 user@host :$
 ```

-The letter L indicates a read operation, and the letter E indicates a write operation.
+The letter R indicates a read operation, and the letter W indicates a write operation.
 In both cases, the number following them indicates the array position accessed.
 The letter C represents a compare operation.
 The letter T appears only once, and indicates the total size of the array.
 In the example, the array size is 8 elements, and the read/write operations refer to the positions between 0 and 7.
 After executing the sort algorithm, `gen_trace` traverses the array to check if it has been sorted, and displays a message.
 The trace can be considered finished when it reaches the letter O (sorted) or the letter D (unordered).

 It should be noticed that in the previous example it was necessary to access 8 elements to sort only 4.
 This is because the mergesort algorithm (sorting by mixing sorted lists) was used, which requires additional space.